DmxLarchey/BFE/README.md

 ## How do I use it?

 * Inside the `coq` directory, just type `make all` or `make extraction.vo` or  `make wf_example.vo`.
+* For convenience, all the OCaml generated files have been copied to the directory [`extracted_ocaml`](extracted_ocaml).
+These are the very same files as those generated by the `make all` command above.
-* You can consult the following pre-print submitted to CPP'19.
+* You can consult the following [pre-print]() submitted to CPP'19.

 ## Description of the Coq content